2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2017-P Shield Penny Value

-The 2017-P Shield Penny holds the unique distinction of being the first and only Philadelphia-minted Lincoln cent to feature the “P” mintmark in U.S. history, struck to commemorate the Mint’s 225th anniversary.
+The 2017-P Shield Penny holds the unique distinction of being the first and only Philadelphia-minted Lincoln cent to bear the “P” mintmark in all of U.S. history — a one-year type that will never repeat.
+This historic coin was quietly released without any announcement, creating collector excitement when discovered in circulation beginning in mid-January 2017.

 2017-P Shield Penny (RD) Price/Grade Chart